CopernicaMarketingSoftware/Documentation/Mailerq/5.13/configuration.md

 ## Overridability

 Overridability of keys follows a simple pattern.
-In the rest of this documentation, we only denote the name of the configuration key as specified in the configuration file.
 If you want to override such a key via the command-line, add two dashes in front of the key name.
-If you want to override the key via an environment variable, uppercase the key, prepend it with `MAILERQ_`, and replace dashes with underscores.
+If you want to override the key via an environment variable, uppercase the key, prepend the string `MAILERQ_` to it, and replace dashes with underscores.

 As an example, the configuration key `rabbitmq-address` can also be given on the command-line by running